MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/beginners/html.md

 By the end of this tutorial, you'll understand the following concepts:

 *  How HTML and the DOM create the content displayed on webpages.
 *  How Microsoft Edge DevTools can help you experiment with HTML and DOM changes.
 *  The difference between HTML and the DOM.

-You will also have a working website.
+You'll also have a working website.
 You can use the site to host your resume or blog.

 <!-- ====================================================================== -->